Klasmart-Engineering/client-integration-layer-backend/README.md

 ## TODO

-- Validate lower entities programs (Class requires school programs)
-- Fix tests
+- Update streams processing to be multi-stream
-- Verify stream processing logic
+- Update stream consuming to factor in multi-stream

 # Installation